fire-h0und/the-keyboard-design-checklist/README.md

 The standard ANSI/ISO has it's left most bottom row key be **Ctrl** a key safe to press any time in most sessions and programs that will be running on any PC.

-Having no suck keys readily accesible along the contour of the keyboard is certainly a sing onf bad desing or insufficient desing consideartion.
+Having no such keys readily accesible along the contour of the keyboard is certainly a sign onf bad design or insufficient design consideartion.

 ### Negative space
-Negative space are empty areas that form blocks or clusters on a kayboard:
+Negative space are empty areas that form functional blocks or clusters on a kayboard:
 * Macro block (left most on legacy XT style layouts)
 * The Function row (top most row where the **Escape** key resides)
 * The Alphanumneric block (basically what's a 60% keyboard)